djtring/HoloSim/README.md

 ## Future Plans

 Future updates will extend HoloSim to support direct measurement and post-processing of near-field holography data, addressing additional errors inherent in near-field measurements.
 The goal is to establish a more standardized, adaptable approach for holographic antenna measurement across different applications.
+If any questions persist, please feel free to reach us at mxa220164@utdallas.edu or dario.tringali@colorado.edu